erik-sanne/FitnessTracker/src/main/ui/ui/README.md

-This is the frontend of Gainz Tracker, built with react.
+This is the application UI of Gainz Tracker, built with ReactJS.